National Unity Government of Myanmar: Funding and revenues

-In May 2022, the NUG announced it had raised $42 million USD from fundraising activities, with the majority of revenues spent on weapons and support for civil servants on strike.
+In May 2022, the NUG announced it had raised US$42 million from fundraising activities, with the majority of revenues spent on weapons and support for civil servants on strike.
 It has launched a number of successful initiatives, including the sale of Spring Revolution treasury bonds, an online lottery, and the sale of military-linked land and properties.
 Most NUG donors live abroad, and limited evidence suggests the Burmese diaspora in Singapore is the primary source of funding.
 The NUG has also encouraged Burmese-based companies and taxpayers to redirect taxes to the NUG, instead of the military regime.
 The NUG has also launched NUGPay, a parallel digital currency system.

 In May 2022, the NUG raised $10 million from the sale of Min Aung Hlaing's Yangon home on Inya Lake Road.
-In October 2022, the NUG raised $9.3 million USD during an auction of land in Mandalay's Patheingyi Township illegally seized by the military.
+In October 2022, the NUG raised US$9.3 million during an auction of land in Mandalay's Patheingyi Township illegally seized by the military.
 In January 2023, the NUG raised $10 million in 18 hours, after a pre-sale of apartments on military-owned land in Yangon.
 In February 2023, the NUG raised $4 million after an entrepreneur bought rights to a gem mine in Mogok Township.

 Since July 2024, People's Defense Force units based in Loikaw Township and Ywangan Township are raising funds via the sale of Rebels-branded green tea.
 The tea is sold in Burmese-diaspora owned stores and restaurants in Thailand, the United Kingdom, Australia, the UAE, South Korea, and Singapore.